-On our walk through main level of the temple we came across brightly colored red, gold and pink ornaments with wishes and good fortunes written on them.
+On our walk through the main level of the temple, we came across brightly colored red, gold, and pink ornaments with wishes and good fortunes written on them.
 I tried to read the English ones.
 They wished for their loved ones to be healthy and others wished for business success.

 Tip: A 10-minute walk from A-Ma Temple is a special exhibit from local Macau artist Eugenio Novikoff Sales in the Portuguese Consulate of Macau.
 His pieces are stunning and the view from the building is just as breathtaking.

 Then we bought some incense sticks to burn, and walking all around the temple looking for the right spot to burn three incense sticks turned out to be a special experience.
 We found the very top of the temple (pictured above) to be the perfect spot.

 This temple follows the tradition in south China of burning three incense sticks; one for your loved ones who have passed away, one for those that are lonely and one for the protector of the temple.
 As a Macanese man explained his tradition and personal stories to me, it all hit very close to home due to a recent event that happened to my family.
 Even though I was so very far away from home, I smiled at him and teared up in the same breath.
 I felt welcome here.
 Not only in this temple but throughout this walk around old Macau.